nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * All the fields must be provided except those in square brackets
-* Date is in the YYYY-MM-dd format and time is in the HHmm format
+* Date is in the YYYY-MM-dd format and time is in the hh:mm format
 * Participants added need to be contacts that exist in the given module
 * The combination of module and meeting name must be unique